ferstl/depgraph-maven-plugin/README.md

 ## Getting Started
 The *depgraph-maven-plugin* is available on [Maven Central](http://central.maven.org/maven2/com/github/ferstl/depgraph-maven-plugin/).
 So no further repository configuration is required.

+Unless configured otherwise, the dependecy graphs will be written to the project's build directory, `target/dependency-graph.<extension>`.

 ### Run in your Maven Project
 To use the plugin within your project, just add it to the `<build>` section: